Media

 HG.HU

-This is the case when a design and a startup company come together to create a truly innovative, useful, saleable and last but not least functional form!
+This is what happens when a design and a startup company join forces and together create a truly innovative, useful, marketable and, last but not least, functional form!

 Article